shirakami-chigusa/test-denix-call-package/README.md

 }
 ```

-Packages defined outside the `modules` directory, for example in the `packages` directory, are fine.
+Packages defined outside the `modules` directory, for example in the `/packages/hello` directory, are fine.

-However, if I define a package in a `modules` directory, I will get an error, even if I don't use that package.
+However, if I define a package in a `/modules/app/hello/pkgs/hello` directory, I will get an error, even if I don't use that package.

 ## Test